MainulDip/AndroidDevStudy/android-app-fundamentals-2-Layouts.md

 ```

 ### Design Pattern Common:
-* Adapter: Adapter is a design pattern that adapts the data into something that can be used by RecyclerView
+* Adapter: Adapter is a design pattern that adapts the data into something that can be used by RecyclerView.

 ### Tasks: